Government-Sponsored Enterprise Debt Securities

 GSE securities are offered in a wide range of maturities and may incorporate a variety of features to meet investor demand.
 The most common feature is a call, which entitles an issuer, at its option, to pay back the principal before the stated maturity date.
 Generally, the issuer may call bonds when interest rates decline.
 New securities may then be offered with lower coupon rates to reduce the issuer’s cost of capital.
 Callable bonds generally offer higher rates than non-callable alternatives in order to compensate investors for giving the issuer an option to redeem the bonds early.

 GSE securities offer predictable interest payments for investors looking to supplement periodic income.
-Interest payments are made monthly, quarterly, semi-annually or at maturity and are available for other investment opportunities or withdrawal.
+Interest payments are made monthly, quarterly, semi-annually or at maturity.

 Although many GSEs issue notes and bonds with fixed coupon rates, some offer securities with variable interest rates such as floating rate coupons and step-up coupons.
-Based on individual investment objectives, variable-rate bonds may help investors meet future financial needs and create a defensive strategy against a potential rise in inflation and interest rates.
+Based on individual investment objectives, variable-rate bonds may help investors meet future financial needs and create a defensive strategy against a potential rise of interest rates and/or inflation.

 For investors concerned with the safety of invested principal but looking for higher return, GSEs generally offer competitive yields over Treasuries and may offer comparable yields to other guaranteed securities, such as CDs.

-GSE debt is not guaranteed by the U.S. government.
+GSE debt carries the implicit backing of the U.S. government but is not a direct obligation of the U.S. government.
 Currently, senior debt of GSEs is rated “AAA/AA+,” while subordinated debt of Fannie Mae and Freddie Mac is currently rated AA2/AA-.
 A credit rating of a security is not a recommendation to buy, sell, or hold securities and may be subject to review, revisions, suspension, reduction or withdrawal at any time by the assigning rating agency.
-Please contact your financial advisor for current ratings information.
+Please contact your financial advisor for current rating information.

 Fannie Mae and Freddie Mac are presently under the Federal Housing Finance Agency’s conservatorship.
 Previous deterioration of the housing market tested the safety and soundness of these two enterprises, compromising their ability to provide stability and liquidity to the mortgage market.
 In order to restore investors’ faith and help raise additional capital, the FHFA took control of Fannie Mae and Freddie Mac’s operations.
 During the conservatorship, both enterprises will continue their normal operations, including interest and principal payments.
 For more information, please visit fhfa.gov.

-GSEs offer securities with competitive yields and lower risks.
-A wide range of maturities, payment frequencies, coupon structures and other features can potentially help investors realize individual financial objectives and stabilize portfolio returns.
+GSEs can offer securities with competitive yields and lower risks.
+A wide range of maturities, payment frequencies, coupon structures, and other features can potentially help investors realize individual financial objectives and stabilize portfolio returns.

 Diversification does not ensure a profit or protect against a loss.

-Liquidity – Although not obligated to do so, many broker/dealers participate in the secondary market for agency securities.
+Although not obligated to do so, many broker/dealers participate in the secondary market for agency securities.
 Investors who need access to cash may sell their bonds prior to maturity, at current market prices.
 In the secondary market, trading timeliness and prices are subject to market interest rates, issue and position size, credit rating, and other factors.
 Some bonds trade more often than others and may be easier to sell.
 The proceeds from sale may be more or less than the original investment.
-However, if bonds are held until the final maturity date, the investor should receive the full face value, subject to credit risk.
+However, barring default, if bonds are held until the final maturity date, the investor should receive the bond’s full face value.

 In order to improve market transparency, the Financial Industry Regulatory Authority (FINRA) created TRACE – Trade Reporting and Compliance Engine.
 Investors can access historical data on market transactions for publicly traded securities, including agency and corporate bonds, at investinginbonds.com.